 If you're passionate about healthcare and would like to become an expert on the safe and effective use of medicines, then our MPharm course is for you.

-The University of Reading enjoys international recognition for its expertise in many health- and biomedical-related areas that make essential contributions to the degree course, and is ranked 11th in the UK for Pharmacy and Pharmacology (Guardian University Guide, 2019).
+The University of Reading enjoys international recognition for its expertise in many health -and biomedical-related areas that make essential contributions to the degree course.
+We are one of the top 20 highest-ranking UK universities in Pharmacy and Pharmacology (13th in the Guardian University Guide for Pharmacy and Phamacology, 2020).
+We also achieved an overall student satisfaction score of 92% in the National Student Survey, 2019.

 Pharmacists are frontline healthcare professionals who are experts in the safe and effective use of medicines.
 They work with patients to help them get the most out of their medicines, and also provide advice for medical and nursing staff.
 They are usually employed within hospital and community pharmacies, but some are also employed by commercial organisations.